John Eldon Smith

+John Eldon Smith (September 17, 1930 – December 15, 1983), who frequently went by the alias Anthony Isalldo Michetti, was an American man who was convicted of the murders of Ronald and Juanita Akins.
+Smith's wife, Rebecca Turpin, had formerly been married to Akins and stood to gain $53,000 from Akins's life insurance policy if he were to be murdered.
+Rebecca, Smith, and an associate named John Maree conspired to ambush and murder Akins.

-John Eldon Smith (September 17, 1930 – December 15, 1983) was convicted of the murders of Ronald and Juanita Akins.
-He was executed by the state of Georgia via electric chair at the age of 53.
-He became the first person to be executed in Georgia since 1976 when the death penalty was reinstated.
+All three were captured, and partly due to his cooperation with authorities, Maree was sentenced to life imprisonment, while Smith and Rebecca were sentenced to death.
+Rebecca's sentence was later commuted to life imprisonment, while Smith was executed by the state of Georgia via electric chair at the age of 53, thus becoming the first person to be executed in Georgia since 1964, when the death penalty in the United States and after the Gregg v.
+Georgia case, which reaffirmed the death penalty nationwide.

 Background

 John Eldon Smith

-According to a biography his attorneys prepared for Georgia's Department of Offender Rehabilitation, Smith grew up in Pennsylvania, working summers on a farm.
+Smith was born in Altoona, Pennsylvania, to Zelda and John M. Smith, and grew up in Pennsylvania, working summers on his aunt and uncle's farm.
 Eventually he became a volunteer firefighter and joined the Insurance Company of North America as a fire-underwriter trainee.
-Afterwards, he joined the United States Army, where, after four years of service and being awarded the Good Conduct Medal, was honorably discharged.
+He graduated from a high school in Ridley Park, Pennsylvania.
+Afterwards, he joined the United States Army, where, after four years of service (including serving as a paratrooper) and after being awarded the Good Conduct Medal, he was honorably discharged.

 Smith's first marriage, to Catherine Fitzgerald, lasted from 1953 to 1963.
-They remarried and then divorced again in 1975.
+They remarried in 1965 and then divorced again in the 1970s.
 While married, they had one son.

 In 1973, after the dissolution of Smith's marriage, he relocated to New Jersey to be the vice president of an insurance agency.
 An episode of "deep loneliness" led him to take a vacation in 1974 to North Miami Beach, Florida, where he met Rebecca Turpin.